smtmRadu/DRL-Agents/README.md

 # MLAgent
 Set of C# Scripts that can be used to train your AIs in Unity Engine.
-Use the latest stable version of the Framework's folder ONLY (v5.0).
+Use the latest stable version of the Framework's folder ONLY.
 ![Image](NNPNG.png)
 Neural Network Class contains the code for instantiating a Neural Network, Trainer class implements the Reinforcent Learning and Agent Class the Heuristics.